-DEFIANT PHR FF 70 d High resistance to late blight and intermediate resistance to early blight combined with great flavor.
+DEFIANT PHR FF OG 70 d High resistance to late blight and intermediate resistance to early blight.
+Great flavor.
 6-8 oz., globe-shaped, smooth and medium-firm with good texture.
-Deep red, high-yielding red to inherit the Ph-2 and Ph-3 major genes for late blight (Phytophthora) resistance.
+Deep red, high-yielding

-DIXIE GOLDEN GIANT 85 d Huge, lemon-yellow beefsteak-type.
+DIXIE GOLD GIANT 85 d Huge, lemon-yellow beefsteak-type.
 Mild and sweet fruits often reach 2 lbs.
 Some disease-resistance.
 Old Amish type.
 Very productive.

 DONA (VFFNT hyb) 65 d indeterminate.
 French variety, large harvests, flavorful, red, 6 oz.

 ESTERINA CHERRY 60 d F-1 hybrid.
-Indeterminate Large for a cherry, productive over a long period, disease resistant, crack-free and borne on large clusters.
-Sweet.
+Indeterminate Large for a cherry, productive over a long period, disease resistant, crack-free Sweet.
 Bright yellow.

-EVA PURPLE BALL 74 d indeterminate Creamy texture with a balanced flavor.
+EVA PURPLE BALL 74dindeterminiate Creamy texture with a balanced flavor.
 Round, dark pink, and blemish-free.
 4-6 oz. fruits.
 Heirloom from the Black Forest of Germany.